Mailbox Email Limits In Outlook.com

 I decided to see if I could come up with something that would work from inside Outlook.com.
 That could by-pass this limit.
 The Outflash add-in for Outlook was born.

 Turns the Oulook compose screen into a mail merge/bulk email sender.
 Create a single email.
-Select to send it to multiple contacts and our Outflash service will send an email to each contact separately, on your behalf.
+Select multiple contacts to email.
+Our Outflash service will send an email to each contact on your behalf.

 Take Two Minutes Out Of Your Day To Get Started